gsotirchos/ball-chaser-bot/README.md

 ## Overview

-These are two packages containing a Gazebo environment with a skid-steer drive
+These are two packages containing a Gazebo environment with a skid-steer drive robot equipped with a camera and a Hokuyo lidar.
+There is one node for commanding robot joints and a second one for processing the camera image, detecting round objects, and sending the appropriate velocities commands.

 ### License